In partnership with OUTpatients and Macmillan Cancer Support

 • If you take feminising hormone therapy

 Feminising hormones increase your risk of breast cancer.
-Your risk is higher than a cisgender man but lower than a cisgender woman.
+If you were assigned male at birth and take feminising hormone therapy, your risk is higher than a cisgender man but lower than a cisgender woman.
 Cisgender means a person’s gender identity matches the sex they were assigned at birth.

 You should go for regular breast screening from the age of 50 to 71.
 Find out more from CRUK about screening for trans and non-binary people.

 It is important to know how your breasts normally look and feel, so you can recognise any changes.
 You can use the CoppaFeel guide to help you learn how to check.
 Tell your GP if you notice lumps or any changes to your breasts, nipples or armpits.
-CoppaFeel and Live Through This also have gender-neutral information about chest-checking and changes during transition that may be useful.
+CoppaFeel and OUTpatients also have gender-neutral information about chest-checking and changes during transition that may be useful.

 Feminising hormones give you a lower risk of prostate cancer than a cisgender man.
 But it is important to remember that you do still have a prostate, and prostate cancer can develop in this area.
 There is no screening program for prostate cancer.
 But tell your GP if you have problems peeing (passing urine).
 This includes needing to pee suddenly, pain when you pee, or blood in your pee.
 Prostate Cancer UK have information about prostate cancer for trans women.